 Getting ready to pack and move off to college is incredibly exciting.
 And lets be real, you kind of start preparing to move out right after you graduate and get all those awesome presents at your party.

 You can find an endless number of packing lists online, some of my favorites are from Bed Bath and Beyond or Her Campus.
-But what are the random things that no one thinks of that you absolutely must have to survive?
+But what are the random things that no one thinks of that are absolutely “must haves” for surviving college?

 Good news, I’ve compiled a list for you!
 So if you’re moving away from home to start your life as a college student, be sure to squeeze these items in the car.

 You never know when someone is going to show up and want to stay the night.
 An extra set of sheets just might save your futon (or save your guests from your well loved futon).
 And there’s always a chance that you might spill your SpaghettiOs while doing homework in bed–no one wants to do late-night laundry when they’re tired.

 - AmazonBasics Microfiber Sheet Set — Twin, Navy

 - Mellani Microfiber Bed Sheet Set 3 Piece — Twin, White